 Is this going to pass FTC muster?
 Not a chance.
 Why?
 You fixed the process to maximize the weight loss in a manner that most customers will never be able to repeat.
 Study after study shows typical weight loss should be in the 1 to 3 pounds range a week, not 12 pounds in 5 days.

-At a minimum, you are going to need to include a disclaimer indicating the results are not typical and detail the fact most people will lose 1 to 3 pounds a week.
+To meet the truth in advertising standards at a minimum, you are going to need to include a disclaimer indicating the results are not typical and detail the fact most people will lose 1 to 3 pounds a week.
 This disclaimer must be published with the product, not on the bottom of the website or in the terms and conditions.

 Health Companies All Make Wild Claims